Spencer Steer Preview, Player Props: Reds vs. Angels

 Spencer Steer At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 53rd, his on-base percentage ranks 37th, and he is 50th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 53rd in batting average, 35th in on-base percentage, and 51st in slugging.

-- Steer has picked up a hit in 75 of 120 games this year, with multiple hits 34 times.

-- Steer has driven home a run in 46 games this year (38.3%), including more than one RBI in 14.2% of his games and producing three or more of his team's runs on three occasions..
+- Steer has had an RBI in 46 games this year (38.3%), including 17 multi-RBI outings (14.2%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored a run in 50 games this season, with multiple runs seven times.
+- He has scored in 41.7% of his games this season, with two or more runs scored in 5.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.